intiface-command/intiface-command/README.md

 ---

-## Important Usage Notes

-* **Do not use this extension alongside SillyTavern’s default TTS extension.**
-  Intiface Command generates and plays its own audio and relies on that audio for command timing.
-Running another TTS system at the same time may result in conflicts or duplicated audio.

-* Audio playback and command execution are tightly coupled.
-Because of this, **audio generation does not begin until the LLM response is fully received**.

-* Pause Audio, Resume Audio, and Stop Audio + Device buttons are available in the extension settings menu.

----

 ## What This Extension Does (TL;DR)

 This extension allows SillyTavern to interact with your toys and devices by executing commands at the moment (give or take) they occur in the narration.